 Aside from comfortable and functional bras, La Senza carries a lot of really cute and fashion-forward styles at affordable prices.

-Although millions of people shop for household products on Amazon daily, you probably wouldn’t expect to find lingerie items like a dupe for Victoria’s Secret’s “The Lacie” thong (which was also a dupe for Hanky Panky’s original thong).
+Although millions of people shop for household products on Amazon daily, you probably wouldn’t expect to find lingerie items like a super similar thong to Victoria’s Secret’s “The Lacie” thong (which was basically a copycat for Hanky Panky’s original thong).
 These comfortable and cute thongs have been replicated everywhere, and Amazon has plenty of brands that carry the same style of thong for much less of a price.

 Aside from these lace thongs, Amazon carries a ton of really affordable bralette and panty sets as well as camisoles and teddies.